hed-standard/hed-specification/docs/source/01_Introduction.md

 This document contains the specification for third generation HED or HED-3G.
 It is meant for the implementers and users of HED tools.
 Other tutorials and tagging guides are available to researchers using HED to annotate their data.
-This document contains the specification for the first official release of HED-3G (HED versions 8.0.0-xxx and above.) **When the term HED is used in this document, it refers to third generation (HED-3G) unless explicitly stated otherwise.**
+This document (HEDSPEC 3.0.0) contains the specification for the first official release of HED-3G.
+This specification applies to HED Schema versions HED 8.0.0-xxx and above.
+**When the term HED is used in this document, it refers to third generation (HED-3G) unless explicitly stated otherwise.**

 The aspects of HED that are described in this document are supported or will soon